DanielLee343/Maven-loss-AGW-Net/README.md

 This repo contains the code of our paper **Maven Loss with Improved Attention W-Net for Biomedical Image Segmentation**.

-We introduce a novel loss function named ‘Maven Loss’ by taking ‘specificity’ into consideration to handle the issue of data disequilibrium and to help achieve weighing both abilities of correctly-segmented lesion and non-lesion areas.
+We introduce (1) a novel loss function named ‘Maven Loss’ by taking ‘specificity’ into consideration to handle the issue of data disequilibrium and to help achieve weighing both abilities of correctly-segmented lesion and non-lesion areas and (2) an improved attention W-Net for better performance.

 ### Training
 Please create 3 folders before training: `orig_gt`, `resized_train`, `resized_gt`, for full resolution ground truth images, resized images of training set and resized images of ground truth, respectively.
 The resized resolution is 192*256.